whoamiamleo/NOPmask/README.md

 ## Features

-- Shellcode encryption to make shellcode appear like benign NOP instructions.
+- Encrypts shellcode to appear like benign NOP instructions.
-- Emulator evasion to only decrypt and execute shellcode if running on real machine.
+- Only decrypts and executes shellcode if running on real machine.
+- Uses pure assembly with no dependencies, so it works on any operating system.

 ---